 Indian National Sport

-Since our childhood we have been taught about Jana Gana Mana our national anthem, the peacock is the national bird and Hockey as the National sport of India.
+Since our childhood we have been taught about Jana Gana Mana our national anthem, the peacock is the national bird, and Hockey is the National sport of India.

 According to the Sports Ministry of India in 2012, we presently do not have any sport as “National Game“.
 But earlier field hockey was the national sport of India.

-India has gained huge international success in hockey and until mid-1970 India men Hockey team won 7 Olympic gold medals and also won 1975 Men’s Hockey World Cup.
+India has gained huge international success in hockey and until mid-1970 Indian men’s Hockey team won 7 Olympic gold medals and also won the 1975 Men’s Hockey World Cup.

 Success and popularity should not be considered in determining the National sport as Success is never the same and it changes, similarly the popularity of a sport also changes with time.